 How to prepare the room for painting

-Before starting the actual paint job, you have to prepare the room, so it would be comfortable for you to work in.
+Before paint your room professionally, you have to prepare the room, so it would be comfortable for you to work in.

 Need a professional painter?

 Now is the time to prepare the walls and ceiling for the main job.
 Depending on the condition of your wall and your goals, you might have to spend some time on this step, but it’s worth it for a professional look later on.
 It’s time to prepare your primer.

 Fix imperfections in the walls and ceiling.
 First, if your walls or ceiling have sustained damage over the years (for example holes from nails), you can fill the holes with a patching compound.
 Follow the manufacturer’s directions.
 Then, proceed to fill in the patched areas.
 Finally, dust the walls with a damp cloth.

 Clean the walls, so you wouldn’t be painting over dust.
 Use a mixture of lukewarm water and mild soap.
 Rub this solution in a circular motion and rinse with a slightly dampened sponge.
 For oils or wax stains, add some grease-cutting detergent to the water.
 Afterwards, rinse with clean water to remove any residue.
 For more in-depth information, read our post on how to clean walls before painting.